Share your photos by tagging us and using the hashtag #BigGreenEgg.

 Even with all the trimming, St. Louis ribs will have more meat on them than baby backs.
 Mostly, however, I think it comes down to personal preference."I've made a note never to piss you two off." - Stike

 @NautiRogue-eggcellent call to cook the trimmings and flap meat.
 Those will very likely be finished before the ribs themselves.
 I use the toothpick test to see when the pieces are done.
 Insert into the thick sections of each piece and get no resistance and they are done.
 Make great snacking while the rest of the cook is taking place, or use in beans or chili.
 You can strip meat from all the cartilage and use in nachos etc. Lots of options.
-Enjoy-Louisville; Rolling smoke in the neighbourhood. # 38 for the win.
+Enjoy-Louisville; Rolling smoke in the neighbourhood.
 Life is too short for light/lite beer!
 Seems I'm livin in a transitional period.
+CHEETO (aka Agent Orange) makes Nixon look like a saint.

 -